What is the correct way to floss your teeth?

 - When you switch teeth, unwind the floss a bit so that you are always working with a clean segment.

-For more information about good flossing technique or for a hands-on demonstration, please schedule a cleaning with one of our dental hygienists today.
+For more information about good flossing technique or for a hands-on demonstration, contact us schedule a cleaning with one of our dental hygienists today.